Oriola121/yebora/README.md

 ## 📁 Project Structure Highlights

+- `App.js`
+  The entry point of ReactJS app.

 - `src/api/utils.js`
   Reusable `apiClient` instance built with Axios for consistent API integration and token handling.

 - `src/components/Loader.js`
   Custom spinner to indicate loading states globally or in specific sections.

-- `src/components/`
+- `src/main/`
   Contains campaign-related UI: listing, details, contribution form, and creation form.

-- `src/assets/logo.svg`
+- `src/assets`
-  App logo used in the header and branding.
+   Contains all media used in the app, such as images, videos and icons.

 ---